 PASHIP has resulted in increased access to and use of STI management services…improvements to STI clinical management have resulted in thousands of people and their sexual partners receiving…treatment for symptomatic STIs in settings where this was previously unlikely

 ASHM continues to provide a Caritas funded program in support of PASHIP achievements.
 The ASHM Caritas project is focused on the continued development of sexual health services in the Southern Highlands, Chimbu and Port Moresby provinces of PNG, as part of the national Catholic health system.
 The PASHIP program includes intensive clinical care workshops and a supporting clinical mentoring program.

 ASHM's primary partner in the Pacific region is OSSHHM.
 ASHM and OSSHHM signed a memorandum of understanding in early 2008.

 The OSSHHM Secretariat is based in Fiji and the executive Board and membership is spread out over a number of countries and territories.
 Consequently, OSSHHM is unique in that it seeks to engage in a number of national as well as regional HIV programs.

-For enquiries about ASHM's Pacific programs, please contact Michelle O'Connor
+For enquiries about ASHM involvement in this study, please contact Michelle O'Connor